groupby/gb-android-tracker-client/README.md

 * RemoveFromCartBeacon
 * OrderBeacon
 * RecImpressionBeacon
-* ManualSearchBeacon (Only to be used when integrating with GroupBy systems)
-* AutoSearchBeacon (Used for search events when already integrated with GroupBy systems)
+* AutoSearchBeacon (Used for search events when already integrated with GroupBy search engine)

 ## Examples for each event type